krateoplatformops/azuredevops-provider-kog-chart/README.md

 ```

 > [!NOTE]
-> Due to the nature of the providers leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider), this chart will install a set of RestDefinitions that will in turn trigger the deployment of controllers in the cluster.
+> Due to the nature of the providers leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider), this chart will install a set of RestDefinitions that will in turn trigger the deployment of a number of controllers in the cluster.
 These controllers need to be up and running before you can create or manage resources using the Custom Resources (CRs) defined by this provider.
 This may take a few minutes after the chart is installed.

-You can check the status of the controllers by running:
+You can check the status of the controllers by running the following commands:
 ```sh
 until kubectl get deployment azuredevops-provider-kog-<RESOURCE>-controller -n <YOUR_NAMESPACE> &>/dev/null; do
   echo "Waiting for <RESOURCE> controller deployment to be created..."